UPPMAX/programming_formalisms/docs/project_start/startup.md

     - **commit**: Snapshot of the project, gets a unique identifier (e.g. `c7f0e8bfc718be04525847fc7ac237f470add76e`).
     - **cloning**: Copying the whole repository to your laptop - the first time.
 It is not necessary to download each file one by one.
         - `git clone` copies everything: all commits and all branches.
-    - We synchronize commits between local and remote with `git fetch`/**`git pull`** and **`git push`**.
+    - We synchronize commits between local and remote with
+    	- **git fetch**/**pull** and **git push**.

 ### Clone the course project

-???- question "Exercise: clone course project and create folders"
+???+ question "Exercise: clone course project and create folders"

-Now you and other people can clone this repository and contribute changes.
+     **Now you and other people can clone this repository and contribute changes.**

-!!! type-along

-    - You may want to create a directory for this course.
-You can do it in the normal way or use your terminal, like this in a good place (like "Courses" if you have that)
+    - You may want to create a directory on your computer for this course.
+    	- You can do it in the normal way or use your terminal, like this, in a good place (like "Courses" if you have that)
     - ``mkdir Programming_formalisms``
     - ``cd Programming_formalisms``
     - In GitHub, locate the **Code** button, select **SSH** and click the *copy* symbol to the right